 I stared at the email and fumed.
 What do you mean we lost the business?

 And we had just… been owned.
-Not merely losing the business, but getting buried (by Vegas standards).
+Not merely losing the business, but getting buried.

 I picked up the phone and called our sales representative.
 The usual street intelligence process hummed and we confirmed that we had indeed been underbid, by a food distributor.
 Taking the business just above their product cost using a “paid for” truck.
-A couple of pallets of prime rib for the free buffet apparently generated more than enough margin to cover the deliver cost of the run.
+A couple of pallets of prime rib for the free buffet apparently generated more than enough margin to cover the delivery cost of the run.
 They were able to ship our product for free!

 Looking past selling toilet paper, you see this same risk in many other industries.
 Amazon has leveraged their demand to pivot into cloud servers (AWS) and logistics (FBA).
 Their existing scale let them enter the space with an immediate cost advantage.

 Your most effective future competitor is probably lurking in adjacency…